 A study to determine if certain types of Magnetic Resonance scanning will help to better detect markers in the brain that are related to the neuropsychiatric symptoms of SLE.
 This longitudinal study will assess the utility of sophisticated imaging processes such as diffusion weighted tensor imaging in determining levels of cerebral damage in neuropsychiatric lupus and predicting long term outcome.

-Ovarian reserve in women treated with chemotherapy and hormonal therapies versus controls
+Ovarian reserve in women treated with chemotherapy and hormonal therapies versus controls (Enrollment Closed)

 The primary goal of this research is to learn more about the aging process of the ovaries and how this might affect the ability of female patients with autoimmune disease (such as SLE or vasculitis, or cancer) to have children; also to examine these associations in relation to exposure to chemotherapy.
 Healthy controls with no prior exposure to chemotherapy or radiation therapy will also be included.

 Female patients between the ages of 21 and 50 with autoimmune diseases, such as systemic lupus erythematosus or vasculitis, cancer, and controls will be included in the study.
 Some of the patients will have received chemotherapy, including cyclophosphamide (Cytoxan).
-This study is currently enrolling, please contact study coordinator Emily Lewis.

 Multi-Center, Open label Continuation Trial of LymphoStat-B ™ Antibody (Monoclonal AntiBLyS Antibody) in Subjects with Systemic Lupus Erythematosus (SLE) who completed the Phase 2 Protocol LBSL02 (Enrollment Closed)